dotur911/Windows-Drivers-Update-Blocker/README.md

 1. Run the application as Administrator.
 2. Click **Scan Devices**.

+   > Note: The app may appear to pause or temporarily freeze during scanning.
+This is normal—please allow a short moment while it reads system devices.

 3. Optionally filter devices by type.
 4. Select one or more devices from the list.
 5. Click **Block Selected** to prevent future Windows Update driver installations.
 6. Use **Unblock Selected** to remove restrictions for selected devices.
-7. Use **Restore All** to return all settings to their default state.
+7. Use **Restore All** to return all settings to default state.

 ## Compatibility